Zequez/logseq-vault/pages/Failing.md

 - Failing = [[Feedback]]
 - When you try to change someone else you might fail; the Feedback could be a simple "Fuck you".
+- Failure is an event, not a person.
+- Don't call it failing, call it learning.
 -
 -